 The trail leads to the waterfall, which is torrential (i.e. it exists only during the rain and shortly afterwards), and whose stream runs through the canyon and flows into the sea at Medveja.

-The trail continues to the rest area next to this attractive waterfall, past some sweet chestnut plantations, an oak and hornbeam forest, and over old terraces that were once used for agriculture.
+The trail leads to the resting area next to the waterfall running through a sweet-chestnut grove, oak and hornbeam forest and over the old terraces which were used for agriculture.